 This is the bridge I have on my baroque viola.
 It works really very good.
 Even too good: it responds so well that actually my arm and my bow are far too heavy for it.
 I once played a modern cello mounted with a bridge in this manner with a very light early baroque violin bow.
 Obviously a cello is not supposed to be played with a very light violin bow, and yet it did feel very good in balance.
 That is so because modern and "baroque" instruments after the XIX century do not have blades with a thick middle part anymore.

 Baroque instruments did have such thick blades before being transformed, which brings in balance the response of the instrument with the weight of the bow and the arm of the player.
 The strength of the waves that these bridges bring to the instrument are somewhat too much for the thin blades of the instruments of nowadays.
 In the page about Jakob Stainer I speak about those thick blades of the ancient instruments.

+The bridge is between the modern and the baroque ones.
 It has no heart, and therefore is it pretty open: both E and G have waves reaching the feet, however A and D don't.
 The little hole under the absent heart makes sense to me: in order to break the flat surface under it, where most of the waves would rebound back.
 It is also placed low enough to not disturb waves reaching the feet having rebound on the armpits, both directly from the strings or waves having rebound first on the straight surface between the feet.
 Feet of a modern bridge.
 And made of flamed maple.
 This sort of wood was before used instead of stripped maple, which has no flames.
-Flamed maple produces a darker sound, allowing the bridge to be of a regular thickness without sounding too sharp.
+Flamed maple produces a darker sound, allowing the bridge to be of a regular without sounding too sharp.
 Open bridges made of stripped maple tend to sound quite bright.